MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/email-alias/proxy-address-conflict-when-adding-email-address.md

 ms.reviewer: alexaca, batre, nualex, meerak
 appliesto:
   - Exchange Online
-  - Azure Active Directory
 search.appverid: MET150
-ms.date: 10/18/2022
+ms.date: 10/19/2022
 ---
 # Proxy address conflict when adding an email address in Exchange Online

 ## Symptoms

-When you try to assign a proxy address to a new or existing mail recipient in Exchange Online, you receive an error message that resembles one of the following messages.
+When you try to assign a proxy address to a new or existing mail recipient in Exchange Online, you receive an error message that resembles one of the following examples.

 **Error 1**